 Ketosis is a process where the body utilizes fats as a source of energy.
 However, the keto diet uses keto approved foods helping put your body into ketosis.

 Ketosis Diet Results

-Ketosis diet results vary from person to person.
+As NCBI claims, ketosis diet results vary from person to person.
 While some research shows people losing weight, there’s no guarantee.